cdelgehier/oio-docs/doc/source/sdk-guide/java_example.rst

 - ``marker`` - Indicates where to start the listing from.
 - ``prefix`` - If set, the listing only includes objects whose name begin with its value.
-- ``delimiter`` - If set, excludes the objects whose name contains its value. delimiter only takes a single character.
+- ``delimiter`` - If set, excludes the objects whose names contain its value. delimiter only takes a single character.
 - ``limit`` - Indicates the maximum number of objects to return in the listing.

-To illustrate these features, we create some objects in a container:
+To illustrate these features, you can create some objects in a container:

 .. code-block:: java